 Jarts seem to have always kind of been somekind of inside joke amongst the people of the midwest since they were deemed illegal.
 I've heard stories of people losing grip of the Jart and taking out a window.
 Play games where the object was to toss the dart into the air and get it to stick into an upside paper cup.
 I remember playing a version of Lawn Dart "stick" that's when one person stands with feet spread apart, and the other person throws the dart as close as they can to the "victims" feet without "sticking" them.
 Funny the one who throws the dart and injures the other person is the ...LOSER.

-Science Educational Cartoon Video On The Atom
+Educational Cartoon on The Atom

 Atomic Energy Lab

 This as got to be the scariest toy ever created.
 Talk about the age of atomic fear brought straight into your living room.
 This must have been the perfect gift for the young terrorist in your family.
 Because nothing says "I Love You" more than giving your loved one their own Atomic Energy Lab kit, complete with radioactive material.